timholy/SnoopCompile.jl/docs/src/bot.md

-# SnoopCompile Bot (EXPERIMENTAL)
+# SnoopCompile Bot

 You can use SnoopCompile bot to automatically and continuously create precompile files.
+This bot can be used offline or online.

 One should add 3 things to a package to make the bot work:

 ----------------------------------

-- Workflow file:
+## 1 - GitHub Action file (only for online run)

 create a workflow file with this path in your repository `.github/workflows/SnoopCompile.yml` and use the following content: